-Once you’ve uploaded all your logos, you can organize them in folders, again by triggering the ‘New’ button on your top-right.
-You can also create collections.
+Once you’ve uploaded all your logos, you can organize them in folders or collections, again by triggering the ‘New’ button on your top-right.

-From here, you can either move the selected logos to existing folders and assign them with existing tags.
+From here, you can either move the selected logos to existing folders or collections and assign them with existing tags.
 Or simply create new folders or tags.

 By clicking the cogwheel in the logo card, you can view and change asset information like name, pixel ratio, and color space.

 The three dots on the right of the cogwheel enable you to trigger actions like downloading the logo, replacing it, sharing, and deleting it.

 In case you choose to share the icon, you can do so by sharing a public link.
 By clicking the share function, you also have the possibility to embed the logo to other websites and wikis for example.

 Inviting team members is still done via the team icon in the power bar to your left-hand side.

 When opening a Logo in the asset view in the backend, you can discover the different ways to share feedback, add metadata, and show more information about a Logo, using the power bar icons on the left-hand side.
 Give and request feedback, set a logo’s download options, define metadata, set up asset life cycles, or view the revision history.